~Where Do i belong ~

 Sarah Carrington

-I've been fortunate enough to swim in a few oceans, see a few castles, and get a few stamps on my passport over the years.
-A far cry from sleeping in bus stations and phone booths.
+I've been fortunate enough to swim in a few oceans, see a few castles, and get a few stamps on my passport over the years, a far cry from sleeping in bus stations and phone booths.